leedthanh/python-challenge/README.md

-# python-challenge
-Week 4 challenge due date July 5th

-Clone the new repository to your computer inside your local Git repository, create a folder for each Python assignment and name them PyBank and PyPoll. in each folder that you just created, add the following content: a new file called main.py  .  this will be the main script to run for each analysis. a resources folder that contains the csv files you used.
-Make sure that your script has the correct path to the csv file. an analysis folder that contains your text file that has the results from your analysis push these changes to Gibhub or Gitlab
+Analysis using python

 PyBank Instructions
-In this Challenge, you are tasked with creating a Python script to analyze the financial records of your company.
-You will be given a financial dataset called budget_data.csv.
+In this Challenge, I was tasked with creating a Python script to analyze the financial records of your company.
+I was given a financial dataset called budget_data.csv.
 The dataset is composed of two columns: "Date" and "Profit/Losses".

-Your task is to create a Python script that analyzes the records to calculate each of the following values:
+My task is to create a Python script that analyzes the records to calculate each of the following values:

 The total number of months included in the dataset